 The physics schemes are based on MPAS-A (v6.3) with in-house modifications.
 The convection parameterization schemes, Kain-Fritsch (cu_kain_fritsch), Tiedtke (cu_tiedtke) and New Tiedtke (cu_ntiedtke) are turned off for cells with spacing smaller than a specified threshold.

 The parallelization is based on MPAS-A (v6.3) with in-house modifications for load-balancing.
 This allows the MPI processes to run efficiently in a cluster environment and minimizes total execution time.

 Graph partition for MPI parallelization is done by METIS (version 5.1.0) .

 The speedup that can be achieved with respect to MPAS-A (v6.3) depends on: (1) the reduction through HTS, (2) CPAS’ modified parallelization and load-balancing function, as well as (3) the server and network hardware environment used to run the job.
-Some benchmarks will be published as a new White Paper when available.
+Some benchmarks were published in White Paper 2.

 Part 3: Accessing Result Data and Visualization

 The following functionality has been implemented, while much more visualization automation being planned.